kammlerl/liquibase-github-action-example/README.md

     on: [workflow_dispatch]   #In this case the workflow is triggered manually

     jobs: #A job is a set of steps in a workflow that execute on the same runner.
 Each step is either a shell script that will be executed, or an action that will be run

+    needs: #This job is only executed if another job was executed successfully

     runs on: ubuntu-latest # Configures the job to run on the latest version of an Ubuntu Linux runner.
 The job will execute on a fresh virtual machine hosted by GitHub.